sgpinkus/JsonSchema/README.md

 # Purpose
-To impelment a full functional JSON Schema implementation in PHP.
+To implement a full functional JSON Schema implementation in PHP.
 Of those PHP libs listed at http://json-schema.org https://github.com/justinrainbow/json-schema seemed to be the most full featured.
 But even this lib only partially implments "$refs" and does not validate the schema its using for validation.
 There seem to be a number of other open issues with it too.

 # Requirements & Constraints